 Medication: Dose:

+Time of

-Time of Administrations: Frequency:
+Administrations: Frequency:

-Missed morning dose of this medication Parent/Guardian permission on, may be given at school with: (initial) or student request(initial)
+Missed morning dose of this medication, may be given at school with:

+Parent/Guardian permission (initial) or student request(initial)

 For treatment of: Possible side effects:

 Last date to be given:

 Medication allergies:

-ed self-administer the above medication: YES/NO elf-Administration of Medication" form)
+elf-administer the above medication: YES / NO Administration of Medication" form)

 Print Physician Name: Phone:

+Physician Signature: Date:

-in the administration of this medication at sch Date:
+in the administration of this medication at school. given as prescribed.
+I release school personnel from any liability I understand that I am responsible for communications with the understand that this medication will not be administered by

 Parent/Guardian Signature: Date:

 Print Parent Name:

 Home Phone: Work Phone: